Bracketology Bubble Watch: Providence continues their winning ways

 TOP 9: Houston (NBC: 8)

-WICHITA STATE (NET: 47, NBC: Play-in game): I’m still not quite sure how they did it, but Wichita State somehow avoided disaster by using a 40-12 surge over the course of the last 15 minutes to erase a 24 point deficit at SMU (81), keeping them in the at-large mix.
-They have a pair of low-end Quad 1 road wins, they have beaten VCU (56) and Oklahoma (42) at home, and they don’t have any truly terrible losses, but with just one potential Quad 1 game left on their schedule — which is on the road — and with just a single top 50 win on the season, I think the Shockers are going to have an uncomfortable Selection Sunday.
-The fact that they are 9-7 against the top two Quads without a bad loss is something of a saving grace at this point.
+WICHITA STATE (NET: 49, NBC: First four out): Wichita State lost at Memphis (60) on Thursday in what might have been a play-out game.
+The Shockers are 22-8 on the season, but they only have a pair of low-end Quad 1 road wins, wins over VCU (61) and Oklahoma (46) at home, and they don’t have any truly terrible losses, but with just a single top 50 win on the season, I think the Shockers are going to have an uncomfortable Selection Sunday.
+The fact that they are 9-8 against the top two Quads without a bad loss is something of a saving grace at this point.

-MEMPHIS (NET: 60, NBC: Next four out): Memphis needed OT to get it done, but the Tigers knocked off Tulane (174) in New Orleans to get to 20 wins on the season.
-The Tigers still have just two Quad 1 wins compared to three Quad 3 losses, and they are still playing without D.J.
-Jeffries, but they have a chance because they end their season like this: Wichita State (47), at Houston (22).
-If they can win those two games and avoid taking a bad loss in the AAC tournament, then Memphis very well might hear their names called on Selection Sunday.
+MEMPHIS (NET: 60, NBC: Next four out): The Tigers put themselves in a position to make a run at an at-large bid over the course of the next week when they beat Wichita State (44) on Thursday.
+Memphis visits Houston (19) on Sunday, and then they head to the AAC tournament.
+I think Memphis needs to win three games to really fell confident about a bid.
+They have three Quad 3 losses compared to just two Quad 1 wins.
+But it’s doable, and they’ve now won three of their last four.

 CINCINNATI (NET: 53, NBC: First four out): The Bearcats dodged a bullet by erasing a 13 point deficit to beat South Florida (121) on the road.
 Cincinnati has a pair of Quad 1 wins — Houston (19) at home and Wichita State (45) on the road — and a 9-6 record against the top two Quads.
 But they have also lost four Quad 3 games.
 They are going to have a sweat on Selection Sunday barring a win over Houston during the AAC tournament.